UniSport Nationals

 The UniSport Nationals is a multi-sport event held annually between the 43 Australian universities and tertiary institutions.
-Overseen by UniSport, the peak governing body of university sport in Australia, the nationals is the flagship event on the university sporting calendar and attracts over 5,000 student athletes each year.
+Overseen by UniSport, the peak governing body of university sport in Australia, the nationals is the flagship event on the university sporting calendar and attracts over 6,000 student athletes each year.
 The nationals consist of Division 1, Division 2 and a smaller number of standalone sporting competitions held throughout the year.

 History

 The inaugural Australian University Games were held in Brisbane in 1993.
 The 2015 Australian University Games hosted in Gold Coast was the largest in its history, with more than 8,000 student athletes competing across 32 sports.

 The University of Sydney has been the most successful amongst competing universities in the Australian University Games, having achieved "Overall Champion" a total of nine times (1995–1996, 1999–2003, 2007, 2014).
 The University of Western Australia became the first University outside the big 3 (the University of Sydney, the University of Melbourne, and Monash University) to win the overall champion title since 1994, when it clinched the 2010 title.
 The final Australian University Games concluded in 2017 with the University of Technology Sydney, claiming their second overall champion title.
 The UniSport Nationals replaced the Australian University Games from 2018 onwards.

+Currently 31 of the sports are included in the main national championships event, which rotates between Perth and the Gold Coast in its location.
+The remaining national unisport championships are held as standalone championships through the year, often as part of partner events hosted by universities.

+While these championships are usually held annually, the 2020 and 2021 events that were set to take place on the Gold Coast were cancelled due to the impacts of the coronavirus pandemic.
+Along with its main national championships, UniSport Australia also cancelled the standalone championships throughout 2020.
+The event returned successfully in 2022 in Perth.

+In July 2022, UniSport Australia announced that they would be adopting the National Integrity Framework, and associated integrity policies, after forming a partnership with Sport Integrity Australia.